redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_artifact_list.md

 ### Synopsis

-List all artifacts for the group by specified output format (by default, table)
+List all artifacts for the group in the specified output format (by default, "table")

 ```
 rhoas service-registry artifact list [flags]